 What are snacks?

 Snacks make you hungry, right?
-My mouth is watered every time I see the wooden boards, slates or - very profane - porcelain plates and plates on which meat, ham and sausage types, tomato and cucumber slices, pickles, bacon, hard-boiled eggs, greaves fat and grated horseradish.
-They are served in the inns, the Buschenschanken, the Heurigen or the winery farms in the pleasure regions of Bavaria and Hesse, Austria, South Tyrol or Switzerland Obatzters pile up on the plate Bavaria, Ahle sausage Hesse, Farmer's bacon from Austria, South Tyrolean smoked bacon or Swiss cheese.
+My mouth is watered every time I see the wooden boards, slates or porcelain plates and plates on which meat, ham and sausage types, tomato and cucumber slices, pickles, bacon, eggs, greaves and horseradish pile up.
+They are served in the taverns, the Buschenschanken, the Heurigen or the winery farms in the pleasure regions of Bavaria and Hesse, Lower Austria, South Tyrol or Switzerland Obatzters pile up on the plate Bavaria, Ahle sausage Hesse, Bacon from Austria, South Tyrolean smoked bacon or cheese from Switzerland.

 More than a snack

-Especially when we are on the go, we like to order these cold platters - on the one hand because they are served quickly and we do not have to wait long for food.
-But the main reason is because they simply taste good and clearly eat the eye, because what looks more appetizing than a plate with freshly sliced meat, ham, roast and smoked sausages, which are lovingly decorated with juicy tomato or cucumber slices.
-Plus a hearty one farmers bread and a glass of wine, preferably with a view of the vineyard.
-Or a freshly tapped glass of beer that is freshly tapped at the table in the beer garden.
-This is enjoyment as you know it from Bavaria to Hesse, in the pleasure regions of Austria, South Tyrol and Switzerland in inns, beer gardens, wineries, wine taverns, Buschenschanken or alpine pastures.
+Especially when we are on the road, we like to order these lunch plates - on the one hand because they are served quickly and we do not have to wait long for food.
+The main reason is because they taste good and clearly eat the eye.
+Because what looks more appetizing than a platter of meat, ham, roast and types of smoked sausage, which are decorated with slices of tomato or cucumber.
+To do this farmers bread and a glass of wine, preferably with a view of the vineyard.
+Or a glass of beer that is freshly tapped at the table in the beer garden.
+This is enjoyment as you know it from Bavaria to Hesse, in the pleasure regions of Austria, South Tyrol and Switzerland in inns, beer gardens, wineries, wine taverns, Buschenschanken or mountain pastures.

 Make a snack yourself

 Of course you can also make your own snack.
-We do that especially when we have longer distances to drive.
-Motorway restaurants usually charge very high prices for food, which we rarely taste.
-Therefore, we have gone on our trips to make a snack on the go itself.
-This is cheaper on the one hand.
-On the other hand, it is also convenient because we eat healthier.
+We do that when we do road trips.
+Motorway service stations charge high prices for food that we rarely like.
+Therefore, on our travels we started to make a snack ourselves on the way.
+On the one hand, this is cheaper.
+On the other hand, it is also practical because we eat healthier.
 The same applies to train journeys.
-Also, the food in the train restaurant is usually not as good as what we take home.
+There, too, the food in the train restaurant is usually not as good as what we take home with us.

 Suggestions for your menu on the go